AI Use Cases/Private Equity

 Revenue & Operational Impact

 This operational friction directly erodes fund economics.
-Deals take 30-45% longer to reach LOI because pricing negotiations restart when new data surfaces mid-diligence.
+Deals take weeks longer to reach LOI because pricing negotiations restart whenever new data surfaces mid-diligence.
 Management fee compression forces GPs to deploy dry powder faster, yet suboptimal deal pricing reduces MOIC and IRR outcomes.
 LP reporting cycles stretch 4-6 weeks because deal economics aren't finalized until weeks after close, delaying TVPI and DPI calculations that LPs demand monthly.
 Portfolio companies miss add-on acquisition windows because pricing analysis happens after the opportunity window closes.

 Why Generic Tools Fail